dougwithseismic/whosbidding/readme.md

-# Method: Searched Google.co.uk for [BRAND] + Discount Code terms using a pool of UK proxies and collected details from the entire page.
+# Method: Searched Google.co.uk for [BRAND] + Discount Code terms using a pool of UK proxies and collected PPC Ads details from the entire page.
 Raw Data: https://github.com/dougwithseismic/whosbidding/blob/main/dataset_03102020_2100.json?raw=true     Warning: Raw data is 12mb
 This is by no means an exhaustive list of bidding landscape in the UK, nor is it proof of any wrongdoing; just demoing the ability to map specific brand bidding actions to their respective publisher sites.